-- Give everyone a piece of scrap paper and a pen. - Ask them to think of a secret, something that they would not tell many people or anyone at about.
-It can be a secret thought, or can something they may have done.
-Assure them that they will not be asked to write the secret down or tell the secret to anyone.
-If people find it difficult, tell them to think of something that most people in the room do not know about them. - Ask the group to think about what it would take from someone before they would be able to tell them about your secret.
+- Give everyone a piece of scrap paper and a pen. - Ask them to think of a secret, something that they would not tell many people or anyone at all about.
+It can be a secret thought, or be something they may have done.
+Assure them that they will notbe asked to write the secret down or tell the secret to anyone.
+If people find it difficult, tell them to think of something that most people in the room do not know about them. - Ask the group to think about what it would take to be able to tell someone about their secret.
 "What qualities does the other person need to have?
 What would be a helpful environment/space?"
-Now ask them to write one word, group of words, or a phrase that tells what they would need in order to feel comfortable talking to someone about it.

-- Remind them that other people will read this, so they should not write down a personal secret. - After they are finished writing, have youth stand in a circle, clear of chairs and food. - Tell everyone to ball up their paper and on the count of 3 everyone throw that paper at each other, and just keep throwing until you tell them to stop (like a snowball fight). - When you say stop, everyone finds a "snowball" and returns to their spot. - Go around the group and ask them to read their papers.
+Now ask them to write one word, a group of words, or a phrase that explains what they would need in order to feel comfortable talking to someone about it.
+Remind them that other people will read this, so they should not write down a personal secret. - After they are finished writing, have youth stand in a circle, clear of chairs and food. - Tell everyone to ball up their paper and on the count of 3, everyone throw that paper at each other, and just keep throwing until you tell them to stop (like a snowball fight). - When you say stop, everyone finds a 'snowball' and returns to their spot. - Go around the group and ask them to read their papers.
 Write their answers up on a flipchart or board.
-Record everything, even those answers that imply there is no way the secret could be shared. - To save time, when a common word like "trust" or "non-judgmental" gets read, you can ask, "how many other people have that one their sheet?" and put as many check marks beside it. - The list can include: trust, confidentiality, good listener, understanding, caring, respectful, non-judgmental, private space, quiet space, acceptance, shared experience, warmth, kindness, friendship, etc. Note: Bolded qualities should be added if not mentioned by the youth.
+Record everything, even

+- those answers that imply there is no way the secret could be shared. - To save time, when a common word like 'trust' or 'non-judgmental' gets read, you can ask, "How many other people have that one on their sheet?" and put that many checkmarks beside it. - The list can include: trust, confidentiality, good listener, understanding, caring, respectful, non-judgmental, private space, quiet space, acceptance, shared experience, warmth, kindness, friendship, etc. Note: Bolded qualities should be added if not mentioned by youth.